at the Art Theatre of Long Beach

-Our 2014 Season travels OUT OF BOUNDS, taking opera beyond convention and perception, into uncharted territory and our LBO Cinemas are no exception.
-Prepare for this season, mimosa in hand, at one of our matinee movie events this season.
+Prepare for our 2015 Season, mimosa in hand, at one of our matinee movie events.
 We'll provide the refreshments, you just need to sit back, relax, and immerse yourself!

 cabin in the sky